y15e/y15e.github.io/_posts/2010-11-22-how-to-change-default-window-manager-on-peppermintos.md

 title: "How to change default window manager on PeppermintOS"
 ---

-The default window manager configuration is written in /etc/alternatives/lxdm.conf file.
+The window manager configuration of PeppermintOS is written in **/etc/alternatives/lxdm.conf** file.

-You can change default window manager by changing
+The default window manager can be changed by updating

 ```
 session=/usr/bin/startpeppermint